 Classic (smock dress)

 This is probably the most ISO standard witch casual look I have.
 Black sack dress with a rough fabric belt + lace-up pointed toe boots, a classic.
 To add some flair to this outfit, I like to pair it with patterned fishnets.
 These are an item that can definitely lean costumey, but I find that pairing it with longer skirts and outfits which have less of a party vibe feel more wearable.

 I also usually wear this with a necklace and this crossbody to break up the shape of the dress and distribute the small details of interest into the top part of the look.

 While I find the mori look endearing, it’s just way too much layering for my lifestyle.
 HOWEVER I was really happy to discover that I can imitate the overall feel of that using a tiered dress with the layers built in.

 The snake tights and purse and the patent leather add a bit of edge to an otherwise soft and girly look.

 Feelin a bit Kiki’s Delivery Service here with the short swingy dress + headband too.

-This one has a grandma’s couch botanical print which felt very mowhich I paired with an owl necklace and claw earrings.
+This one has a grandma’s couch botanical print which adds old timey vibes.
+I paired with an owl necklace and claw earrings.
 Neither of them show up at a distance but I find that multiple small details like that are what make outfits particular fun to wear for me.

 I don’t really have a great name for this sort of style, other than it incorporates whatever currently trendy silhouette there is and drenches it in fall fabrics and colors, and then adds a hat.
 In 2010, I almost certainly would have done this with a skater skirt.